alanarazi7/TabSTAR/README.md

 <img src="https://raw.githubusercontent.com/alanarazi7/TabSTAR/main/figures/tabstar_logo.png" alt="TabSTAR Logo" width="50%">

 **Welcome to the TabSTAR repository! 👋**
-You can use it in two modes: production mode for fitting TabSTAR on your own dataset, and research mode to pretrain TabSTAR and replicate our work in the paper.
+You can either use TabSTAR as a package for your own tabular data tasks, or explore the full repository for research purposes, including customized pretraining and replication of paper results.

+🔜 Pending Features:
+- [ ] Reloading fitted model for later use
+- [ ] Fixed seed support for reproducibility
+- [ ] Automatic task type detection (classification/regression)

 🚧 The repository is under construction: Any bugs or feature request?
 Please open an issue! 🚧